pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ![tiflash-ps-v3-architecture](./images/tiflash-ps-v3-architecture.png)

-The V3 version of PageStorage consists of two main components, one is `WALStore` and the other is `BlobStore`.
+The V3 version of PageStorage is composed of three main components, `PageDirectory`, `WALStore`, and `BlobStore`.

 - WALStore(Write Ahead Log Store): Using the write ahead log file format to manager the meta part.
 - PageDirectory: Provides the function of MVCC.
 Smaller memory usage and faster speed than V2.